ahmedshaaban1/ppp/PITCHME.md

 +++

-+ We're still taking input, doing work and getting output
++ We're still doing input, function, output
-+ Except now the 'work' is to give our real work to someone else
++ Except now the 'work' is to pass our real work on to something else.
 + The output is usually a reference to where we can get the result of the work when it's done.

 +++

-Wait.. if we're pitching work then jus waiting for it to complete,  what is the difference?
+Wait.. if we're pitching work then just waiting for it to complete,  what is the difference?

 +++